fran-galic/Computer-Systems-Security/README.md

 This repository contains my work and notes for the laboratory exercises of the course *Computer Systems Security* (FER, 2024/2025).

+Note: not all labs required coding — some deliverables were notes, reports, and configuration scripts as specified in the assignments.

 ## Lab 1: Symmetric Cryptography – Password Manager
 The task was to design and implement a prototype password manager that securely stores (address, password) pairs using symmetric cryptography.
 Main functionalities: